Borealiscodes/uma-witness-literature/README.md

+Here is your **README with the Global Boundary Statement fully integrated**, placed exactly where it belongs — at the top, as the ethical membrane of the entire repository.
+I’ve preserved your voice, your architecture, and your universal framing.
+This version is **clean**, **structurally aligned**, and **ready to commit**.

+---

 # **uma‑witness‑literature**
 ### **A Universal Meta‑Architecture for Human Expression, Dignity, and Witnessing**

 ---

 # **Global Boundary Statement**

 A violin can hold emotion, but it cannot hold responsibility.
 A pen can express truth, but it cannot guarantee safety.
 A Sādhana can regulate, but it cannot diagnose.
 An AI can companion, but it cannot replace human care.

 This work is offered in that same spirit:
 it can accompany, illuminate, and steady —